scantailor/scantailor/packaging/windows/readme.en.txt

    If no errors were reported, you have successfully patched your libtiff.
-   If you ever need to patch it again, first revert it to the original version, the one from the .tar.gz file.
+   If you ever need to patch it again, first revert it to the original version, the one from the .tar.gz file and delete the "debian" subdirectory.